How was this Underground Adventure born?

 First, for those who are not familiar with NESmaker, it's a software for PC (like Game Maker) that helps you to create NES games and can even flash them on real NES cartridges.
 It comes with a bunch of ready-to-use modules and scripts.
-You still have to create your own graphics, music, sfx, etc.
+You still have to create your graphics, music, SFX, etc.

 But the most important for me is that you can customize almost everything.
-Modify the default ASM code engine to fit to your projects, your own ideas... add your own scripts, ... etc. In order to do that, you have to learn how to code in ASM, and how tool works, to the point that you can break and modify [your code] deeply for your needs.
+Modify the default ASM code engine to fit your projects, your own ideas... add your own scripts, ... etc. In order to do that, you have to learn how to code in ASM, and how a tool works, to the point that you can break and modify [your code] deeply for your needs.

 For Underground Adventure, I've spent hours, nights, and days working on the scripts.
-The NES (like other 8bit consoles) is very limited, you always need to rewrite your code, cleaning up, doing some optimizations to fit in the limited memory and also reduce the slowdowns.
+The NES (like other 8bit consoles) is very limited, you always need to rewrite your code, cleaning up, doing some optimizations to fit in the limited memory, and also reduce the slowdowns.

 How were you able to work around the limitations of NES maker to make a higher quality game?

 The most difficult part of my game was the 2 players mode.
 NESmaker doesn't support 2 players (yet).
 It doesn't include any script for a 2nd player.
-With the current version of NESmaker, you can create all kind of games... but only 1 player!
+With the current version of NESmaker, you can create all kinds of games... but only 1 player!